JayanaGunaweera01/client-Managing-System-in-an-Insurance-company/README.md

 # client-Managing-System-in-an-Insurance-company
-This repository shows an client Managing System in an Insurance company.
+This repository shows a client Managing System in an Insurance company.